phil-opp/blog_os/_posts/2015-09-02-setup-rust.md

 bits 64
 long_mode_start:
     ; call the rust main
-    extern main     ; new
+    extern rust_main     ; new
-    call main       ; new
+    call rust_main       ; new

     ; print `OKAY` to screen
     mov rax, 0x2f592f412f4b2f4f
     mov qword [0xb8000], rax
     hlt
 ```
-By defining `main` as `extern` we tell nasm that the function is defined in another file.
+By defining `rust_main` as `extern` we tell nasm that the function is defined in another file.
 As the linker takes care of linking them together, we'll get a linker error if we have a typo in the name or forget to mark the rust function as `pub extern`.

 When we've done everything right, we still see the green `OKAY` when executing `make run`.
 That means that we successfully called the Rust function and returned back to assembly.